adlsdztony/1330GroupProject/readme.txt

     Control:
         'P' is the player
-        Press  'w / a / s / d' to move up / left / down / right
+        Press  'w / a / s / d + Enter' to move up / left / down / right
-        Press 'E' to exit
+        Press 'E + Enter' to exit

+        ('keyboard' package is not supported on Ed so we use input() instead It's the reason why you need press 'Enter' after every command) **It is recommended to download all files to run locally(windows) for the best experience.**

     Goal:
         Escape from the dungeon (the gap in the wall) Do not caught by the monster 'M'